DenTelezhkin/DTTableViewManager/README.md

 In the end, view controller is left with following stuff:

 * Register mapping between data model class and cell class.
-* Populate table view with data models
+* Populate data storage with data models

 Okay, enough talking, let's dive into code.
 Simplest way for view controller is to subclass DTTableViewController, set it's tableView property, delegate, datasource and off you go!